Germanet-sfs/germanetpy/README.md

     pip install germanetpy

-Get the GermaNet data as XML files and put all files in the data directory.
-The API is supported on Python 3.
+Get the GermaNet data as XML files and put all files in a data directory.
+When you use the API to load the data, the path pointing to the directory containing the XML files needs to be specified.
+The API is supported with Python 3.

 ## How to use